“Lo! sweeten'd with the summer light,

 Picture yourself sitting on the cool grass next to a group of your friends, a giant film screen perched in front of the crowd.
 The sun begins to set, and with a flicker of light across the screen, the movie begins.
 You take a sip of your beer, a unique, hoppy brew, and settle back to enjoy the film.

 There’s no doubt that Virginia is laden with a fascinating history, much of which can be experienced at historic sites, museums, and battlefields.
 But did you know that you can also immerse yourself in the cuisine of past times?
-Charlottesville, Virginia’s Michie Tavern “accommodated travelers with food, drink and lodging more than 200 years ago.
-Today, visitors experience the Tavern’s past through an historical journey which recreates 18th-century tavern life” (Michie Tavern).
+Charlottesville, Virginia’s Michie Tavern “accommodated travelers with food, drink, and lodging more than 200 years ago.
+Today, visitors experience the Tavern’s past through a historical journey which recreates 18th-century tavern life” (Michie Tavern).

 If you travel south from Afton down along Route 151 in Nelson County, you just might find yourself traveling back in time too.
 It’s there in Roseland, just east of the Piney River, where you’ll find Woodson’s Mill, an 18th century flour and meal mill that looks like it stepped right off the pages of a history book.
 A few days ago we had the chance to meet the mill’s owner, Will Brockenbrough, who kindly gave us a tour of this magnificent old building.